Multimodal Representation Learning Conditioned on Semantic Relations: Experiments

+\textbf{Sensitivity Analysis.} As defined in ~\eqref{eq:attention}, the coefficient $\beta \in [0, 1]$ controls the trade-off between relation-conditioned attention and undirected alignment via global summary tokens.
+We evaluate the impact of this balancing coefficient in Figure~\ref{fig:exp-sen}.
+Model performance remains relatively stable across a broad range of $\beta$ values (from 0.0 to 0.6), with the best results typically observed around $\beta = 0.4$ or $0.6$.
+Notably, performance at $\beta = 0$ using only relation-Conditioned attention—is nearly as strong, suggesting that contextual semantics alone provide valuable guidance.
+However, performance declines gradually at $\beta = 0.8$ and drops sharply at $\beta = 1.0$, where only global tokens from the CLIP encoder are used without any relation-specific modulation.
+This highlights the importance of integrating both global and contextual signals for relational alignment.

-\paragraph{Visualization.} To qualitatively evaluate our framework, we visualize the feature spaces learned by \rcml{} and CLIP using t-SNE.
+\textbf{Visualization.} To qualitatively evaluate our framework, we visualize the feature spaces learned by \rcml{} and CLIP using t-SNE.
 We randomly sample a subset of products and extract their embeddings under the relation ``Users who like to purchase Sports \& Outdoor Recreation Accessories tend to buy together."
 As shown in Figure~\ref{fig:visual}, \rcml{} produces more compact and semantically meaningful clusters.
 For example, items such as bike bells, chainstay protectors, and wet chain lubes are grouped closely together, reflecting their shared relevance to cycling enthusiasts.
 In contrast, CLIP embeddings appear more dispersed, indicating a lack of relation-aware organization.
 These results demonstrate that our model goes beyond surface-level similarity, capturing functional and intent-driven associations.

-\paragraph{Case Study.} Figure~\ref{fig:case} shows representative examples from the Relation-Guided Retrieval task, one per dataset.
-In each case, the leftmost item (highlighted with a yellow dashed box) is the query $A$, and the top-3 retrieved candidates appear on the right.
-The semantic relation used for retrieval is displayed on the connecting arrow.
+\textbf{Case Study.} Figure~\ref{fig:case} shows representative examples from the Relation-Guided Retrieval task on Amazon dataset.
+In each case, the leftmost item (highlighted with a yellow dashed box) is the query $A$, and the top-3 retrieved candidates appear on the right.For convenience, each semantic relation is abbreviated as a label and displayed on the connecting arrow.
 Ground-truth targets are marked with green boxes.
 As shown, our model consistently retrieves contextually relevant items aligned with the intended relation.
 For instance, given a karaoke microphone and the relation “Live Sound \& Stage,” the model retrieves accessories such as speaker bags and audio connectors, rather than irrelevant items with visual or textual similarity.
 The bottom panel illustrates the five similarity configurations (TT, II, TI, IT, AVG) used in scoring, which provide complementary perspectives for retrieval.